XLSForm/xlsform.github.io/_sections/home-english.md

 ## Formulas

-Formulas are used in the constraint, relevant and calculation columns.
-You've already seen some examples in the and **Constraint** and **Relevant** sections above.
+Formulas are used in the constraint, relevant, and calculation columns.
+You've already seen some examples in the **Constraint** and **Relevant** sections above.
 Formulas allow you to add additional functionality and data quality measures to your forms.

-Formulas are composed of functions and operators (+,*,div,etc.).
+Formulas are composed of functions and operators (+, *, div, etc.).
 A well-documented full list of operators and functions can be found in the [ODK documentation](https://docs.opendatakit.org/form-operators-functions/).
 For the technically inclined, the underlying XForms specification is the actual source document for the supported [functions](https://opendatakit.github.io/xforms-spec/#xpath-functions).

 ## Calculation

-Your survey can perform calculations using the values of preceding questions.
-In most cases this will require inserting a **calculate** question.
+Your survey can perform calculations using the values of the preceding questions.
+In most cases, this will require inserting a **calculate** question.
 For example, in the survey below, we have calculated the tip for a meal and displayed it to the user:

  | type      | name     | label                                 | calculation                  |